YOUR ARTS WORLD

 The Fall-Winter 2026-27 Programming Shortlist

 Welcome to our curated programming shortlist, your essential guide to navigating the vibrant cultural landscape from late October 2026 through January 2027.
-This season, we invite you to explore a diverse array of art exhibitions, travel talks, and premier opera events that span the American arts scene.
+This season, we invite you to explore a diverse array of art exhibitions, travel talks, and opera events that span the American arts scene.
 From the psychological depths of Verdi's Macbeth at the Metropolitan Opera to the modern energy of Roy Lichtenstein at the Whitney Museum, these selections are designed to inspire community engagement and cultural reflection.
-This section is proudly sponsored by OperaTalks.com, the premier platform for deep dives into the financial, historical, and artistic heart of the industry.
+This section is proudly sponsored by OperaTalks.com, the premiere platform for community programming in opera.
 Use these highlights to anchor your upcoming seasonal calendar and bring world-class artistry directly to your local patrons.

 OCTOBER